svinson1121/CBE/README.md

 # CBE
-Web Based CBE frontend for OsmoCBC
+Planning to build a Web Based CBE frontend for OsmoCBC